 This post contains standard solutions and troubleshooting procedures used to deal with activation errors that occur on an #Apple iPhone SE (#iPhoneSE) device after a hard reset.
-If by any chance you bumped into this page while searching for a fix to a similar issue with your iPhone, then feel free to try any of the following methods which you think is most applicable.
+If by any chance you bumped into this page while searching for a fix if you encounter activation error your iPhone, then feel free to try any of the following methods which you think is most applicable.

 Performing a factory reset is a widely known method that is usually used as a last resort to fix software-related issues affecting various mobile devices including iPhones.
 While many have found this method helpful and effective in several circumstances, others have ended up having another problem after the reset.
 And one of these is manifested by an activation error that prompts after restoring your iPhone as new/from a backup, or resetting your iPhone to its factory settings.

 Now, before we proceed with our troubleshooting, if you have other concerns with your new iPhone SE, drop by our troubleshooting page for we have already published some guides and tutorials.
 You may also contact us by completing our iPhone issues questionnaire.
 This is a free consultation servicer we offer and all we need is information about the problem.
 So please give us that so that we can help you better.